-- Unlock Cradle: Press Unlock Cradle to manually unlock the PS20 from the cradle. - LED: Check the LED box to enable the cradle LED indication. - Smooth Effect: Check the Smooth Effect box to enable smooth blinking of the LEDs. - LED Setting > On: The duration (in ms) that the cradle LED remains turned on or blinks during unlock. - LED Setting > Off: The duration (in ms) that the cradle LED remains turned off or blinks during unlock. - LED Setting > Count: The number of times the cradle LED blinks when user presses the blink button. - Blink: Tap to test the cradle LED operation.
+- Modify these settings as desired: - Unlock Period: The duration in seconds for which the device remains in unlocked state (if not removed from the cradle).
+For example; if unlock period is set to 15 and unlock signal is received, the device will unlock and lock back after 15 seconds (if its not removed by user). - Unlock Cradle: Press Unlock Cradle to manually unlock the device from the cradle. - LED: Check the LED box to enable the cradle LED indication. - Smooth Effect: Check the Smooth Effect box to enable smooth blinking of the LEDs. - LED Setting > On: The duration (in ms) that the cradle LED remains turned on or blinks during unlock. - LED Setting > Off: The duration (in ms) that the cradle LED remains turned off or blinks during unlock. - LED Setting > Count: The number of times the cradle LED blinks when user presses the blink button. - Blink: Tap to test the cradle LED operation.